Frequently Asked Questions

 LucidLogix Virtu MVP includes a number of new technologies that promise to boost your PC's responsiveness, reduce latency and eliminate visual tearing, all within a low power environment.

 Can I use Lucid Virtu MVP HyperFormance with 3DMark?

 3DMark works by measuring the process of rendering frames of 3D graphics using defined workloads.
 Lucid's Virtu MVP HyperFormance is designed to improve responsiveness through the intelligent reduction of rendering tasks.
 3DMark scores from systems with and without Virtu MVP are not directly comparable because of its effect on the rendering process.

 When you submit a score to our online databse we check to see if Virtu MVP is present on your system.
-Lucid Virtu MVP HyperFormance must be disabled in order to obtain a valid score with our benchmarks.
+Lucid Virtu MVP HyperFormance must be uninstalled in order to obtain a valid score with our benchmarks.